Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_git_and_github.md

 A ["Pull Request"](https://help.github.com/articles/using-pull-requests) is a request issued by a party which has performed a “fork” on a project on GitHub with the intention of contributing to the original source code base (hence, it can be misleading to refer to this as a “true” forking of a project; often times the intention is to resolve bugs or refactor functionality where the outlying party may not be able to directly “push” to the repository holding the original project).
 A “Pull Request” indicates to the repository administrator(s) that users who have performed a “fork” of their project wish to contribute their own modifications to the source code base of the original project.
 The repository administrator(s) of the original project may decline the request, and more often than not, questions regarding quality assurance (i. e. testing) are raised before any “pull requests” made by third parties are accepted, and their contributions integrated.
 Promoting the “forking” of projects and the issuing of “pull requests” is the objective of GitHub.
 Ideally, individuals discover open source projects (of which they were unaware), extend and improve upon the application or service, and contribute to the original project’s source code base.

 The github website offers a "New pull request" button for initiating a pull request.
-A pull request sends your code edits to the original (“parent”) repository owner for review; they can either accept or reject your edits into their repository.
+A pull request sends your code edits to the original repository owner for review; they can either accept or reject your edits into their repository.

 * * *